ultimate271/notes/tolkien/ringsofpower.md

 Curufin, who was estranged from his father and remained in Nargothrond when Celegorm and Curufin were driven forth, as is told in the Quenta Silmarillion.

+### Of elves elsewhere, where Beleriand was a rumor and Sauron was at work
 Elsewhere in Middle-earth there was peace for many years; yet the lands were for the most part savage and desolate, save only where the people of Beleriand came.
 Many Elves dwelt there indeed, as they had dwelt through the countless